 Does Travel Insurance Cover AirBnb?
 Everything You Need to Know

 Since it launched in 2008, Airbnb has become a household name among avid and casual travelers.
-By offering unique vacation accommodations and experiences, Airbnb is able to offer a service that many hotel chains simply can’t compete with.
+By offering unique vacation accommodations and experiences, Airbnb is able to provide a service that many hotel chains simply can’t compete with.

-Does Travel Insurance Cover Airbnb?
+Does Travel Insurance Cover Airbnbs?

 Some examples of coverage you may receive through a travel insurance policy for your upcoming Airbnb stay include:

-- Last-minute cancellations by your host
+- Last-minute cancellations by your Airbnb host

 - Your personal belongings being stolen from the rental property